zhehui-wang/EMOMC/readme.md

     Python EMOMC.py --working_mode 2 --network_type 0 --dataset_type 0

 ## Change of Parameters

+Please change the model type and dataset type by chaning the parameters --network_type and --dataset_type

 You can use -- dataflow_type or --coding_type to change the types.

 For other parameters, please use -h to see the description!